 The Ultimate Java Itinerary for 7 Days from Bali

+Are you visiting Java Island for the first time and looking for the perfect 1 week Java Itinerary?
 1 week in Java is not enough to discover the whole island.
-But you can see the most visited places, and at least you’ll have a reason to return to Indonesia.
+But you can see the most visited places, and at least you’ll have a reason to return to Java.

-We’ve put together a detailed Central & East Java Itinerary for 7 days, covering all of Java’s main attractions and some hidden gems.
+We’ve put together a detailed Central & East Java Itinerary for 7 days, covering all of Java’s main cities, our favorite attractions, and some hidden gems.
+You’ll also find all the useful tips and information you need to plan your best 7-day Java Itinerary.

 Disclosure: This post contains a few affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through our link.
 This is a free way to support us and allow us to continue to create inspiring travel guides.